-of the Principal Cordillera is precisely what determines the crustal-scale westward inclination and overall wedged asymmetry of the Andean Basin, as discussed earlier (profiles A and B in Fig. 1).
+Andean Basin, as discussed in section 2 (profiles A and B in Figure 1).

-However, the main consequences of the foregoing concern the deeper structure.
-The prominent zone of west-verging folds of the Andean cover in the middle of the Principal Cordillera, as well as its apparent continuity over hundreds of kilometres along strike strongly suggest a crustal-scale fault-propagation fold structure involving the Andean basement to significant depth.
-Consequently, the section in Figure 8a suggests the zone of west-verging folds is ahead of the tip line of the propagating main thrust ramp of the WAT, extending from beneath the Frontal Cordillera anticline across the cover to the surface.
+[49] However, the main consequences of the foregoing concern the deeper structure.
+The prominent zone of west verging folds of the Andean cover in the middle of the Principal Cordillera, as well as its apparent continuity over hundreds of kilometers along strike strongly suggest a crustal-scale fault propagation fold structure involving the Andean basement to significant depth.
+Consequently, the section in Figure 8a suggests the zone of west verging folds is ahead of the tip line of the propagating main thrust ramp of the WAT, extending from beneath the Frontal Cordillera anticline across the cover to the surface.
 Similar steep limbs in the cover above basement-involved structures have been described elsewhere and their relatively complex kinematics formalized [Narr and Suppe, 1994].
-It is thus reasonable to interpret the western leading edge of the Frontal Cordillera as a hidden westvergent thrust wedge, characterized by kinematic complexity (West Andean Basement Thrust Wedge in Fig. 3c).
-Then the main cascading west-verging folds seen in the thick Andean Basin sediment pile may be the result of a series of (2-3) westward propagating ramps, thrusting westwards, at the western side of the basement wedge.
-Conversely, the detachment of the cover at the base of the AFTB appears the result of a shallow back-thrust on top of the gentle western slope of the rigid wedge, in a similar situation as that of the excess of material pushed by a bulldozer, which can overtop the bulldozer's hoe and flow backwards on top of it (Fig. 8b).
-As a consequence, all the shortening observed across Andean Basin cover in the Principal Cordillera (i.e., the overall ~80 km wide Andean fold-thrust belt, specifically including the San Ramón -Farellones Plateau frontal system, the westverging folds and the AFTB; see Fig. 2b) has to be accounted for by basement shortening across the crustal ramp of the WAT beneath the Frontal Cordillera.
-The details of those mechanisms deserve an extended discussion that is beyond the scope of the present paper and will be provided elsewhere (Lacassin et al., manuscript in preparation).
+It is thus reasonable to interpret the western leading edge of the Frontal Cordillera as a hidden west vergent thrust wedge, characterized by kinematic complexity (West Andean Basement Thrust Wedge in Figure 3c).
+Then the main cascading west verging folds seen in the thick Andean Basin sediment pile may be the result of a series of (2-3) westward propagating ramps, thrusting westward, at the western side of the basement wedge.
+Conversely, the detachment of the cover at the base of the AFTB appears the result of a shallow back thrust on top of the gentle western slope of the rigid wedge, in a similar situation as that of the excess of material pushed by a bulldozer, which can overtop the bulldozer's hoe and flow backward on top of it (Figure 8b).
+As a consequence, all the shortening observed across Andean Basin cover in the Principal Cordillera (i.e., the overall ~80 km wide Andean fold-thrust belt, specifically including the San Ramón-Farellones Plateau frontal system, the west verging folds and the AFTB; see Figure 2b) has to be accounted for by basement shortening across the crustal ramp of the WAT beneath the Frontal Cordillera.
+The details of those mechanisms deserve an extended discussion that is beyond the scope of the present paper and will be provided elsewhere (R. Lacassin et al., manuscript in preparation, 2010).

 4.5.
-Eastern foreland: The hidden backthrust margin and the incipient East Andean Front beneath the Cuyo Basin
+Eastern Foreland: Hidden Back Thrust Margin and the Incipient East Andean Front Beneath the Cuyo Basin